Nimapatel1234/books_api/README.md

 Example API Call
 To retrieve books in English or French related to "child" or "infant" topics:

-sql
 Copy code
 GET /api/books/?language=en,fr&topic=child,infant
-Pagination Details
-Results are paginated in sets of 25 books.
-Use the next and previous links in the API response to navigate between pages.